The Apostle Paul: "Rejected"

 - We have learned through channels that following some trouble with a preacher on the island of Cyprus, you began to allow yourself to be known by the Gentile pronunciation of your name rather than the proper Hebrew.
 [Ac 13:4-11] Yet another conflict, and then a name change.
 This does not seem to us to be conduct becoming to the ministry.

-- You admitted in your application that in the past you neglected such needy fields as Bithynia, just because "the Spirit didn't lead that way," and that you undertook a hazardous journey on the strength of a dream you had at Troas.
+- You admitted in your application that in the past you neglected such needy fields as Bithynia, just because "the Spirit didn't lead that way," even though it was listed on the Mission Arrow Plan (MAP).
+For another example, you undertook a dangerous and hazardous journey on the strength of a dream at Troas.
 [Ac 16:6-10] Mr. Paul, surely you don't expect us to go along with such flimsy and fantastic excuses for your seemingly purposeless wanderings.

-- Many times you did not stay long enough, in our opinion, to get a church properly established.
+- Where you did go, many times you did not stay long enough to get a church properly established in our opinion.
 You left your converts many times without even a pastor to guide them, and without setting the church in order in some good hierarchical denomination.
 [Ts 1:5]

 - We hear also from Troas that you preach too long, one sermon lasting almost twenty-four hours, even to the extent that a young man fell asleep and was seriously injured.
 [Ac 20:7-12] Studies have shown that 42.5 minutes is the average time a minister can hold the attention of an audience.
 Our advice is thus for you to shorten your sermons considerably.
 Our motto is "Stand up, speak up, and shut up."